Whitebolt/require-extra/README.md

 The possible options are:
  1. **resolver:** A resolver class instance for calculating paths (this an object with resolve function like the one available in [async-resolve](https://github.com/Meettya/async-resolve)).
- 2. **dir** The route directory to use for starting path calculations.
+ 2. **basedir** The route directory to use for starting path calculations.
 If this is not supplied then the path is calculated using an algorithm that loops through a stack trace.
+ 3. **moduleDirectory** *\[defaults to node_modules\]* Where to search for modules.
+ 4. **parent** The parent module to give exported module.
+ 5. **scope** The scope to add to default scope (default being: require, \__dirname, \__filenmae, exports).
+You can also supply a function which decideds how to apply the scope depending on the module.
+With a function you can make some child modules have a special scope and others default.

 ```javascript
 var requireX = require('require-extra');